amandasaurus/osm-lump-ways/README.md

 The programme `osm-lump-ways` ignores relations.

-`osm-lump-ways-down` will ignore all relations, unless the `--relation-tags-overwrite` is used.
+`osm-lump-ways-down` by default ignores relations, unless `--relation-tags-overwrite` is used.

 ### `--relation-tags-overwrite`